SoftwareBrothers/adminjs-dev/docs-src/tutorials/06-writing-react-components.md

 Check out their documentation to see available **props**

-BTW - Dashboard doesn't have any controlling component - so no props passed there.
+BTW - Dashboard and Pages don't have any controlling component - so no props passed there.

 ## Reusing UI Components of AdminBro